Professor of English

 American Drama, Tennessee Williams, 20th/21st-century American Literature, Law and Humanities

-- Law and Sexuality in Tennessee Williams’s America (forthcoming from Fairleigh Dickinson University Press, 2016)
+- Law and Sexuality in Tennessee Williams’s America (Fairleigh Dickinson University Press, 2016)

 - With Stephanie Bacon.
 The Arc of a Dance: 25 Years of Idaho Dance Theatre (2014)